-The small intestine is credited with the separation of solids and liquids.
+The Small Intestine in TCM is credited with the separation of solids and liquids.
 Food is digested and ‘ripened’ by the stomach, the essences are extracted by the spleen and then food travels to the small intestine where the turbid and clear are separated.
 From the small intestine, liquid waste is then sent to the bladder and solid waste to the large intestine.
 The ‘pure’ or goodness extracted by the small intestine is sent back to the Spleen or the Liver.

 Given the small intestines role in processing foods eaten by us, it is vulnerable to influences from outside the body.
 In cases where the small intestine is not functioning properly, toxic waste can leak into the liver or spleen causing them to work harder.
 If they become overpowered, the toxic waste can leak into the blood.

-The small intestine’s time is 1-3pm, its season is summer and its color is red.
+The Small Intestine in TCM has a time of 1-3pm, its season is summer and its color is red.

 Eating too much raw food can cause damp or stagnant conditions in the Spleen.
 The opposite is also true.
 Eating too much hot food can cause our emotions to become agitated.